-Important Update: Settlement payments to eligible Class Members are expected to mail in June.
-Please check back for further updates.
+Important Update: Settlement payments to eligible Class Members were mailed in June 2022.

 If you purchased a Western Digital WD Red NAS hard drive you may be entitled to a cash payment from a class action settlement.